 The By-laws specifically provide for cumulative voting in the election of directors.
-The CG Manual also requires the affirmative vote of 70% of total issued and outstanding shares to remove a director without cause.
+The By-Laws and the CG Manual also requires the affirmative vote of at least 2/3 of the total issued and outstanding shares entitled to vote to remove a director with or without cause.